 To connect with Westside’s Site Coordinator, click “Contact”.

-Are you hosting kiddos through foster care, Safe Families, or respite care?
-Join our Foster Support Group every 4th Friday of the month to enjoy a free dinner, and a couple hours learning from and supporting each other.
+Are you caring for kiddos through foster care or Safe Families?
+Have you adopted?
+Join our Adoptive/Foster Parent Support Group every 4th Friday of the month to enjoy a free dinner, and a couple hours learning from and supporting each other.

-Safe Families for Children is a network of volunteers dedicated to providing a safe, temporary environment for children and support local families.
-Their three main objectives are to keep children safe during family crises, surround family with community to provide stability, and reunite families and reduce the number of children entering the child welfare system.
+Safe Families for Children’s objectives are to keep children safe during a family crisis, support and stabilize families with caring and compassionate community, and reunite families and reducing the number of children entering the child welfare system.